spomberg/memory/README.md

-# Memory
+# Memory Game

-This is a solution to the [Memory challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/memory-game-vse4WFPvM).
+This is a solution to the [Memory game challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/memory-game-vse4WFPvM).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 This project was built with React.js, TypeScript, Sass and tested with Jest, and it's hosted [here](https://memory.spomberg.com).